miner/miner.github.io/_posts/2019-07-30-tarantella-queens.md

 | queens         |    928.8 µs |
 | fastest-queens |    383.0 µs |

+So the Tarantella solution is on par with my previous `queens` solution, which I thought was moderately clever.
+The Tarentalla approach is also much simpler code than my bit-twiddling `fastest-queens`.
+I highly recommend considering Tarantella for your future puzzle solving needs.
+It's nice to have someone else do the hard work for you.

 -----

 You can find my updated [Queens][6] sample code on GitHub.

 [6]: https://github.com/miner/queens